 - Sarlin da Kasin hi Genifir

 - “bo” is used to indicate an adoptive family.
-This is always used in place of the primary but the secondary family can indicate the other family.
-For example, when Kendrick dea Kasin left the Kasin family for the Martin family, he became Kendrik bo Martin ha Kasin.
+This is always used in place of the primary but the secondary family can indicate the former primary family.
+For example, when Kendrick dea Kasin left the Kasin family for the Martin family, he became Kendrik bo Martin ha Kasin

 For children and unmarried individuals, the name is always the name of the parent's primary family and indicated with “kia” such as: